semaraugusto/Projetos-Data-Science/README.md

-# Introdução

-Projetos de Data Science
+# Projetos de Data Science

 ## projeto_emprestimo
     Project in which I classify loans as likely to be paid back and not likely to be paid back.